Menu

 A major design consideration is signal voltage range.

-Given the transistor technology, I decided for an analog signal range of −5 V < Vsignal < +5 V symmetrical around 0 V ground for both the audio signal and the analog control voltages.
-The audio signal may not use the full 10 Vpp range.
-In fact, I often work with a signal current in the range of −0.5 mA < Isignal < +0.5 mA.
-Flowing into a load resistor of 10 KOhm, this will yield the mentioned voltage range.
-Working with current sources has the benefit to be able to easily sum audio signals.
+However, the signals are often a specific current in the range of −0.5 mA < Isignal < +0.5 mA.
+Flowing into a load resistor of 10 kΩ, this will yield the mentioned voltage range.
+Working with current sources has advantage to be able to easily sum signals.
 I use this for the audio signal path and also for modulation signals.

 Analog Signal Path